lvlds/craftGBD/README.md

 2. finetune the model by running the shell: sh ./finetune_all.sh

-Note: Fintuning has two stages.
+Note: Fine-tuning has two stages.

-1. finetuning a multi-region BN-net from a pretrained BN-net, which is pretrain/bbox_256x256_ctx_32_multi_scale_full_polyak_7215_8933.caffemodel
+1. fine-tuning a multi-region BN-net from a pretrained BN-net, which is pretrain/bbox_256x256_ctx_32_multi_scale_full_polyak_7215_8933.caffemodel

-2. finetuning the GBD-Net from the multi-region BN-net, which is models/BN_M_region_iter_120000.caffemodel
+2. fine-tuning the GBD-Net from the multi-region BN-net, which is models/BN_M_region_iter_120000.caffemodel

 3. after the above two stages, the final model is